 What happens when the movies visit the movies?
-This top 10 list takes a look at some of my favourite films and scenes where characters visit a movie theatre.
+This top 10 list takes a look at some of my favourite films and scenes where characters visit a movie theater.
 From the horrific to the funny, from the thought provoking to the awe-inspiring, the following ten films celebrate cinema in the best possible way: by watching a movie.
-Whether it is David enjoying a sex film alongside the decomposing body of his dead friend Jack in John Landis’ An American Werewolf in London or Daniel Madigan being whisked away inside the movie in John McTiernan’s Last Action Hero, the theatre is home to some of cinema’s most memorable moments.
+Whether it is David enjoying a sex film alongside the decomposing body of his dead friend Jack in John Landis’ An American Werewolf in London or Daniel Madigan being whisked away inside the movie in John McTiernan’s Last Action Hero, the theater is home to some of cinema’s most memorable moments.

 10. Scream 2 (Craven, USA, 1998)

 The Scream series concocted by Dawson’s Creek creator Kevin Williamson and brought to life by horror film specialist Wes Craven wallowed in self-reference.
-It is little surprise then that we see the sequel to the horror film franchise that mocked slasher movie conventions begin in a theatre where a cinematic retelling of the events of the first film is playing.
+It is little surprise then that we see the sequel to the horror film franchise that mocked slasher movie conventions begin in a theater where a cinematic retelling of the events of the first film is playing.
 Unsurprisingly, there is a prolonged and bloody death scene that culminates with the victim taking to the stage.
 With grandiose posturing they breathe their last breath in front of a crowded auditorium, all of whom believe the murder is a film studio prank to boost ratings.

 9. An American Werewolf in London (Landis, USA, 1981)

 John Landis loves a little bit of self-referential humour in his films.
 In An American Werewolf in London he gets the phrase “See You Next Wednesday” (a mention of which can be found in most of his movies) into the story through a trashy adult film.
 He first introduces us to the comical porno through posters dotted around London Underground’s Tottenham Court Road station.
-Later, David, having realised he’s now a werewolf and killing people at full moon, meets the decomposing body of his friend Jack in an adult theatre where See You Next Wednesday is playing.
+Later, David, having realised he’s now a werewolf and killing people at full moon, meets the decomposing body of his friend Jack in an adult theater where See You Next Wednesday is playing.